stitchdata/docs/_developer-content/import-api/guides/import-api-quick-start.md

       - title: "Generate an Import API access token"
         anchor: "generate-import-api-access-token"
         content: |
+          Next, you'll generate an Import API access token.
+We're using the Stitch app to generate the access token, but you can also use the [Connect API if your Stitch account has access]({{ link.connect.guides.create-import-api-source | prepend: site.baseurl }}).

           {% include developers/import-api/obtaining-credentials.html type="generate-new-access-token" %}

   - title: "Check the status of the Import API"